 As we wander along the grassy domain in front of the British governor’s palace (this is still a British colony at the time remember) there’s a commotion brewing.
 The townsfolk are unhappy with the governor, who appears to have purloined the colony’s supply of gun power.
 A large mob gathers (consisting of actors and us tourists), spurred on by headstrong young bucks hungry for revolution.
 Before long we’re all itching for a fight with our British masters, but wise words from an elder statesman quell the uprising.
 For now.

-Over at the Congress building, another tourist throng assembles for a Q&A with George Washington.
+Over at the Capitol Building, another tourist throng assembles for a Q&A with George Washington.
 These presentations by historical figures are definitely one of the top things to do at Colonial Williamsburg.
 George has attracted a full house.
 Now this is no bunch of 5th graders asking a jaded convict what he ate on the voyage over from England on the Sirius.
 These are hard hitting questions from passionate adults (and kids) about rights, tariffs, taxes and the legislative obligations of the British Empire to her colonies.
 Mr Washington is not one to shy away from an argument when a question raises his ire.

 I gather up the courage to ask whether he has heard of the imminent establishment of a penal settlement in New Holland (later to become Australia) and if the American colonies currently take Britain’s excess convicts.
 ‘Most certainly’ he replies, ‘the British delight in exporting their rattle snakes to us’.

 I learn that the actor playing George Washington is renowned for his work and in constant demand in this role.
 He’s built a career on it.
 I briefly wonder whether you could do something similar back home with Captain Arthur Phillip, but the reality is you’d probably end up doing children’s parties or starve through lack of interest (the latter might be preferable).